Ground sloth: Nothrotheriidae

 Recently recognized, ground sloths of Nothrotheriidae are often associated with those of the Megatheriidae, and together the two form the superfamily Megatherioidea.
 The most prominent members of the group are the South American genus Thalassocnus, known for being aquatic, and Nothrotheriops from North America.

 The last ground sloths in North America belonging to Nothrotheriops died so recently that their subfossil dung has remained undisturbed in some caves.
 One of the skeletons, found in a lava tube (cave) at Aden Crater, adjacent to Kilbourne Hole, New Mexico, still had skin and hair preserved, and is now at the Yale Peabody Museum.
 The largest samples of Nothrotheriops dung can be found in the collections of the Smithsonian Museum.
 Another Nothrotheriops was excavated at Shelter Cave, also in Doña Ana County, New Mexico.

 Mylodontidae

 The mylodontid ground sloths together with their relatives the scelidotheriids form the Mylodontoidea, the second radiation of ground sloths.
 The discovery of their fossils in caverns associated with human occupation led some early researchers to theorize that the early humans built corrals when they could procure a young ground sloth, to raise the animal to butchering size.
 However, radiocarbon dates do not support simultaneous occupation of the site by humans and sloths.
 Subfossil remains like coproliths, fur and skin have been discovered in some quantities.
 The American Museum of Natural History has exhibited a sample of Mylodon dung from Argentina with a note that reads "deposited by Theodore Roosevelt".
+Mylodontids are the only ground sloths confirmed to have had osteoderms embedded within their skin, though osteoderms were only present in a handful of genera and absent in many others.

+The largest mylodontid is Lestodon, with an estimated mass of 3400-4100 kg.